-The fuel storage and management will comply with the executive order No. 9 dated 6th of March on flammable liquids, part of the approval of the activity plan pursuant to section 86 of the Mineral Resources Act.
+The fuel storage and management will comply with the executive order No. 9 dated 6th of March on flammable liquids, part of the approval of the activity plan pursuant to the Act on Mineral Activities.

 5.6.5 Helipads and Beach Landing